DHCP6c SIGTERM, SIGKILL

 So if this fixes things, it would be very timely.
 Will report back. cheers

-#5 Updated by Martin Wasley about 2 months ago
+Updated by Martin Wasley over 5 years ago

 Yes, they are both 'hopefully' put to sleep with the changes done in the script patch I sent you and with dhcp6c changes.
 My testers are just going through a few final revisions - changed the logging a bit and introduced another new signal, that's for future use with the lease release button that's appeared.